What is it?

 The options for pain relief include:

-- Splints – Rigid splints (metal or plastic) are effective but make thumb use difficult.
-A flexible neoprene rubber support is more practical, and there are some rigid splints on the market which allow normal wrist movement and may make it easier to work whilst wearing the splint.
+2) Splints – Rigid splints (metal or plastic) are effective but make thumb use difficult.
+A flexible neoprene rubber support is more practical.
+However, there are some rigid splints on the market which allow normal wrist movement and may make it easier to work whilst wearing the splint.
 Push Ortho Thumb Brace for Base of Thumb Arthritis

-- Simple painkillers – Although painkillers can be useful from time to time, the routine use of painkillers is not recommended.
-All painkillers carry a risk from the side effects, and although some painkillers such as ibuprofen can be effective for this type of pain, regular use can give rise to complications such as a stomach ulcer or cardiac problems.
+4) Simple painkillers – Although painkillers can be useful from time to time, the routine use of painkillers is not recommended.
+All painkillers carry a risk of side effects, and although some painkillers such as ibuprofen can be effective for this type of pain, regular use can give rise to complications such as a stomach ulcer or cardiac and kidney problems.
 Stronger painkillers can be addictive and are not recommended.

-- Steroid Injection – Steroid injections can provide pain relief for a single troublesome joint, by reducing the inflammation in the joint.
+5) Steroid Injection – Steroid injections can provide pain relief for a single troublesome joint, by reducing the inflammation in the joint.
 Steroid injections are not given into the fingertip joints, but are offered in the other finger joints if appropriate.
 These injections carry a risk and do not usually provide anything other than short term pain relief.
-See having a steroid injection
+See having a steroid injection.

 There are 2 operations offered in Fife for this condition:

 1) Trapeziectomy, or removal of the trapezium is the most commonly performed operation.
-This has a good track record for relieving pain, however the thumb is considerably weaker and less stable following this operation, so the decision to operate involves weighing up whether the pain relief obtained is worth the sacrifice of function.
+This has a good track record for relieving pain.
+However, the thumb is considerably weaker and less stable following this operation, so the decision to operate involves weighing up whether the potential pain relief obtained is worth the sacrifice of function.

 2) Fusion of the Joint.
 Fusing the joint can also provide good pain relief in a small group of patients who are generally young, manual workers.
 The results are far less predictable, with a relatively high complication rate.
-Fusing the joint restricts the mobility of the thumb significantly, so with this operation the scales have pain relief on one side and loss of movement as the main drawback.
+Fusing the joint restricts the mobility of the thumb significantly, so with this operation the scales have pain relief on one side and loss of movement as the main drawback on the other.

 You can read more about having an operation on your hand here.